sfc-gh-tshoji/sfguide-create-a-route-optimisation-and-vehicle-route-plan-simulator/README.md

 CREATE DATABASE IF NOT EXISTS VEHICLE_ROUTING_SIMULATOR;
 CREATE WAREHOUSE IF NOT EXISTS ROUTING_ANALYTICS;

+CREATE SCHEMA IF NOT EXISTS UTILS;
+CREATE SCHEMA IF NOT EXISTS ROUTING;
 ```

 Create 2 stages, one for the notebook, and the other for the Streamlit